Ethical Sourcing & Social Responsibility Policy

 Associates must report immediately to their supervisor any known breach of the Company’s environmental, health and safety standards in accordance with BBUSA’s established environmental policies.

-Each associate, with his or her own expertise in the Company’s operations, is encouraged to advance ideas to upgrade the Company’s existing environmental, health and safety practices.
+Each associate, with their own expertise in the Company’s operations, is encouraged to advance ideas to upgrade the Company’s existing environmental, health and safety practices.

 Additional Supplier Responsibilities (associates refer to the Global Policies and Company Code of Business Conduct)